Vindmn1234/SchoolDropout-Prediction/README.md

-The ML project aims to predict students' dropout and academic success using the dataset available at the UCI Machine Learning Repository.
+The ML project aims to predict students' dropout and academic success.
 The dataset, titled "Predict Students' Dropout and Academic Success," provides a comprehensive collection of attributes related to students' demographic information, academic performance, and various other factors that may influence their educational outcomes.